Home

 Why minds, brains, and environments?
 Consider this from my latest book, Innovating Minds: Rethinking Creativity to Inspire Change:

 “Thinking emerges not just from our brains, our minds, or our environments in isolation but from an ongoing dynamic interaction of brain, mind, and environment.
-By gaining a better understanding of our thinking (our own and that of others across time) we can optimize our “innovating minds” — minds that continually creatively adapt themselves, flexibly building on what they have learned, helping others to do so, and shaping environments that sustain and spur futher innovation.”
+By gaining a better understanding of our thinking (our own and that of others across time) we can optimize our “innovating minds” — minds that continually creatively adapt themselves, flexibly building on what they have learned, helping others to do so, and shaping environments that sustain and spur further innovation.”

 Available from: Amazon.com, Barnes & Noble, Oxford University Press